Elsie19/Elsie19/docs/aboutme.md

 subtitle: Everything you might need to know
 ---

-My name is Henry (or Elsie idc), I work on [Pacstall](https://pacstall.dev) among other things, but that's the main one.
+My name is Henry (or Elsie (I don't care what you call me)), I work on [Pacstall](https://pacstall.dev) among other things, but that's the main one.